nottrobin/docs/src/en/reference-hook-tools.md

 returned from `unit-get private-address` will get the address from this space, not the 'default' space.

-!!!
-Warning:
+[note=caution]
 The call of `unit-get` in a networking context is deprecated and should no longer be used.
 It is replaced by the `network-get` hook tool.
 See [Network primitives][dev-network-primitives] for details.
+[/note]

 python:
 ```python